quixio/quix-streams/docs/api-reference/csharp/StreamPropertiesConsumer.md

 ## StreamPropertiesConsumer Class

-Properties and Metadata of the stream.
+Represents properties and metadata of the stream.
-All the changes of these properties are populated to this class automatically
+All changes to these properties are automatically populated to this class.

 ```csharp
 public class StreamPropertiesConsumer :